 When researching law schools it’s important to identify what elements are important to you.
 Is it the ranking of a program, a specialty area, geography, bar passage or employment rates, alumni connections, dual degree programs, or something unique?
 Law schools offer students the following opportunities to gain practical experience:

-- Clinics- practice law under supervision.
+- Clinics (practicing law under supervision)

-- Journals open to student participation.
+- Journals (open to student participation)

-- Student organizations-networking and leadership with fellow students and local professionals.
+- Student organizations (networking and leadership with fellow students and local professionals)

 Search by Number